A Complete Guide to Bangkok

 jana meerman bangkok thailand-169

 Finally - it was my moment to experience the legendary Bangkok.
 It was my first time in Thailand, a country that ends up on many backpackers' lists as an easy and beautiful country to travel around.
-I wholeheartedly agree, and already can't wait to come back to explore more of Thailand.
+I wholeheartedly agree and can't wait to come back to explore more of Thailand.
 I only had ten days to cram in as much as possible with Ina, one of my best friends from Salzburg, who I met up with in Phuket.

-Three days later, the final destination of our mini Thai adventure dawned upon us: Bangkok.
+Three days later, the final destination of our Thai adventure dawned upon us: Bangkok.
 Without further ado, here is everything we got up to in this ultimate city destination during our three days!

 Many of the incredible photos below were taken by Ina, both on my camera and hers.
 It is a joy to travel with someone who loves documenting the world as much as you do.